jlchereau/Portfolio/data_sheet.md

 ## Distribution

-- The dataset has only been posted on emeritus.insendi.com for grading by Imperial College
+- The dataset has only been posted on emeritus.insendi.com for grading by Imperial College.
+The GitHub public repository will be deleted once graded.
-- Zacks ranks are public but proprietary information from Zacks.com
+- Zacks ranks are public but proprietary information from Zacks.com.

 ## Maintenance